Snails as food: South Asia

 Ghonghi is commonly consumed in the Terai region in Nepal.
 Ghongis are served with rice and have been a staple food of the indigenous people of Terai for ages.

 Snails are eaten in Northeast India in the states of Manipur, Tripura and Nagaland.
 In Nagaland, snails are prepared with axone and pork meat, especially fats.
-Locally it is called hamok.
-In Manipur, they are called tharoi.
+Locally, it is called hamok.
+In Manipuri cuisine, they are called Tharoi thongba.

 In North India, they are consumed in the states of Uttar Pradesh and Bihar.
 In Bihar, especially in the Mithila region, they are called doka.
 At other places in Bihar and eastern Uttar Pradesh, they are called ainthi.
 They are boiled and the meat is extracted to cook a curry, typically eaten with rice.

 In Bengal, snails are commonly eaten as a delicacy and are called geri gugli.
 Since they are widely available and low in cost, they are called 'poor man's food'.